The Financial Conduct Authority (FCA) regulates the financial services industry in the UK, including banks and other providers.

 We have set a deadline of 29 August 2019 to complain about PPI.

-- made an insurance claim on your PPI policy that was rejected by the insurer
+- or 3 years after you made an insurance claim on your PPI policy that was rejected by the insurer

 You may also have the right to complain to your bank or other provider, or to the Financial Ombudsman Service, after the deadline if you experience ‘exceptional circumstances’ that mean you can’t complain within the time limit.
 The Financial Ombudsman Service has more on ‘exceptional circumstances’.